spheraTest/delivery-driver-kata/README.md

 Your solution should allow picking a start time with a dropdown box.
 Your solution should allow picking an end time with a dropdown box.

+### Tips:
 You are free to use any npm packages in your solution.
+Keep your code "DRY".
+We like the standards in the book Clean Code by Robert C. Martin ISBN-13: 978-0132350884

 ## Visual example of a possible Final Solution
+These are just images to help paint a picture.
+Your solution does not have to look exactly like this

 example 1
 ![example 1](https://i.ibb.co/nj0BDYR/Capture.png)